 HeinOnline AcademicThis link opens in a new windowHeinOnline provides legal research including access to 300+ years of information on political development and the complete history of the creation of government and legal systems around the world.

-American National Biography is the first new comprehensive biographical dicionary focused on American history to be published in seventy years.
+American National Biography by John A. Garraty (Editor)American National Biography is the first new comprehensive biographical dicionary focused on American history to be published in seventy years.
 Produced under the auspices of the American Council of Learned Societies, the ANB contains over 17,500 profiles on historical figures written by anexpert in the field and completed with a bibliography.
 The scope of the work is enormous--from the earlest recorded European explorations to the very recent past.

 Call Number: Ref.
 CT213 A68 1998

 American WomenGreat Lives from History: American Women covers prominent individuals from colonial times through the present, offering a fascinating perspective on important women from U.S. history.
 This new addition to the Great Lives from History series features over 700 essays on women from the seventeenth through the early twenty-first centuries.
 Many individuals included in this multi-volume set have never been covered in this series before, notable for their work in such fields as politics, civil rights, literature, education, journalism, science, business, and sports.